webix-hub/gitbook-webix-jet/basic/views.md

 #### Dynamic Including

 You can enable embedding multiple views that will change according to the URL.
-Instead the concrete name of the view class, write *{ $subview: true }*:
+Instead of the concrete name of the view class, write *{ $subview: true }*:

 ```js
 /* views/bigview.js */